Polynomial time decodable codes for the binary deletion channel: Efficient codes for random deletions with approaching 1

 \subsection{Possible Alternative Constructions}

-As mentioned in the introduction, Drinea and Mitzenmacher \cite{DM2006,DM2007} proved that the capacity of the BDC$_p$ is at least $(1-p)/9$.
-However, their proof is nonconstructive and they do not provide an efficient decoding algorithm.
+As mentioned in the introduction, Drinea and Mitzenmacher \cite{DrineaM06,DrineaM07} proved that the capacity of the BDC$_p$ is at least $(1-p)/9$.
+However, their proof is non-explicit and they do not provide an efficient decoding algorithm.

-One might think it is possible to use Drinea and Mitzenmacher's construction as a black box.
+One might hope that it is possible to use Drinea and Mitzenmacher's construction as a black box.
 We could follow the approach in this paper, concatenating an outer code given by \cite{HaeuplerS17} with the rate $(1-p)/9$ random-deletion-correcting code as a black box inner code.
-The complexity of the Drinea and Mitzenmacher's so-called \emph{jigsaw decoding} is not apparent from \cite{DM2007}.
+The complexity of the Drinea and Mitzenmacher's so-called \emph{jigsaw decoding} is not apparent from \cite{DrineaM07}.
 However, the inner code has constant length, so construction, encoding, and decoding would be constant time.
 Thus, the efficiency of the inner code would not affect the asymptotic runtime.

 The main issue with this approach is that, while the inner code can tolerate random deletions with probability $p$, inner codeword bits are \emph{not} deleted in the concatenated construction according to a BDC$_p$; the 0 bits closer to the buffers between the inner codewords are deleted with higher probability because they might be ``merged'' with a buffer.
 For example, if an inner codeword is $\ab{101111}$, then because the codeword is surrounded by buffers of 0s, deleting the leftmost 1 effectively deletes two bits because the 0 is interpreted as part of the buffer.
 While this may not be a significant issue because the distributions of deletions in this deletion process and BDC$_p$ are quite similar, much more care would be needed to prove correctness.